jjrahn/IntroBioLab_Ecology/README.md

 # IntroBioLab_Ecology
-**Scroll down to read the update from the latest interation of this lab module**
+**Scroll down to read the update from the latest version of this lab module**

 Jupyter notebook and data for BIOL221
 This repository contains Jupyter notebooks and example data that were used in Fall 2017 BIOL221 Intro Biology Lab.